strawberry-graphql/strawberry/docs/general/mutations.md

 ```

 Like queries, mutations are defined in a class that is then passed to the Schema
 function.
-Here we create a `addBook` mutation that accept a title and an author and
+Here we create an `addBook` mutation that accepts a title and an author and
 returns a `Book` type.

 We would send the following GraphQL document to our server to execute the mutation: